 This includes adapting jobs to the needs of ageing individuals and expanding health management to sustain health and performance.
-From regular health awareness days focused on smoking cessation or healthy nutrition, to back pain prevention, ergonomic workstations and options for standing desks for employees with primarily seated tasks - Biotest has implemented numerous initiatives to better protect their employees' health and meet the changing requirements and consequences of demographic change.
+From regular health awareness days with varying special topics such as quitting smoking or healthy nutrition, back pain prevention, ergonomic workstations and options for standing desks for employees with primarily seated tasks - Biotest has implemented numerous initiatives to better protect its employees' health and meet the changing requirements and consequences of demographic change.
 Health protection is not just physical, but also has a psychological dimension.
-We sometimes adopt unconventional approaches in this area, such as the employee forum with Dr Eckart von Hirschhausen based on laughter as the best medicine to manage and better overcome stress, or happiness workshops that run over the course of several weeks.
+Here, we also like to adopt unconventional ways, such as the employee events with Dr Eckart von Hirschhausen about laughter as the best medicine to manage and better overcome stress, or happiness workshops that run over the course of several weeks.

-We address the probable increased scarcity of highly qualified employees above all with measures to further increase our attractiveness as a current and future employer.
+We address the foreseeable increased scarcity of highly qualified employees above all with measures to further increase our attractiveness as a current and future employer.
 We include here, in addition to initiatives already described, a parking garage with free parking for our employees.
 In addition Biotest offers an above-average pension packages and proprietary.
 Strong collaboration with universities, targeted support for Bachelor and Master courses, sponsorships in the graduate environment and participation in job fairs also contribute significantly to our positioning as an attractive future employer.
+And last but not least, Biotest supports the Frankfurt Goethe University and its best students with the German scholarship in 2018, 633 talented and committed students were awarded a grant of 3,600 euros in addition to a non-material support program, so that they can concentrate better on their studies.

-EFFAS S03-01 performance indicator Age structure and distribution / fulltime equivalents (FTE) per age group
+EFFAS S03-01 performance indicator

+Age structure and distribution / fulltime equivalents (FTE) per age group

-For the indicators concerning age structure and share of women in the workforce and management positions, we report employee numbers (head count) rather that FTE as a more relevant figure.
-The more than 1,700 employees in the Biotest Group at end of 2017 belonged to the following age categories:
+With regard to the indicators age structure as well as the proportion of women in the total workforce and in management positions, we report by head count and not by full-time equivalent because they are more meaningful.
+The more than 1,760 employees in the Biotest Group at the end of 2018 belonged to the following age categories:

 Age category Number of employees %

-< 30 years 295 17%
+< 30 years 300 17.0%

-30-39 years 481 27%
+30-39 years 481 27.2%

-40-49 years 459 26%
+40-49 years 456 25.8%

-50-59 years 421 24%
+50-59 years 435 24.6%

->= 60 years 104 6%
+>= 60 years 97 5.5%

-Total 1,760 100%
+Total 1,769 100.0%

-EFFAS S10-01 performance indicator Share of female FTE in the total workforce
+EFFAS S10-01 performance indicator

+Share of female FTE in the total workforce

-The share of female employees in the total workforce at December 31, 2017 measured 54%.
+The share of female employees in the total workforce at December 31, 2018 measured 54%.